TusharPuri10/MoodMeter/README.md

 * ` Model based on Sequential LSTM `

-The Website uses sentiment analsyis to analyse the tweets and give label 'cheerful' or 'depressive' to the tweet.

 ## About The Project

-The website uses a trained LSTM model to predict text-based signs of depression from the tweet and give a label according to it.
+This is a Python-based project for analyzing depressive tweets using Natural Language Processing (NLP) techniques.
+The goal of this project is to explore how people express their emotions related to depression on social media and to identify patterns and trends in their language usage.

-This project aims to broaden the scope of social media-based mental health measures and to build an algorithm that can predict text-based signs of depression using existing research that has proven the correlation between depression and specific linguistic features.
-At the same time I build a website using the same algorithm.
+This project also aims to broaden the scope of social media-based mental health measures and to build an algorithm that can predict text-based signs of depression using existing research that has proven the correlation between depression and specific linguistic features.

+## Functionality
+- **Sentiment Analysis**: The tweets which user inputs are analyzed for their sentiment using an LSTM (Long Short-Term Memory) neural network and give label 'cheerful' or 'depressive' to the tweet.

 ### Built With